Arno Anthoni

 Arno Kalervo Anthoni (11 August 1900 – 9 August 1961) was a Finnish lawyer who was the director of the Finnish State Police Valpo in 1941–1944.
-He was openly antisemite and pro-Nazi, having close relations to the German Sicherheitspolizei.
+He was openly antisemitic and pro-Nazi, having close relations to the German Sicherheitspolizei.
 Anthoni and the Minister of Interior Toivo Horelli were responsible for the deportation of 135 German refugees, including 12 Jews, Finland handed over to the Nazis in 1941–1943.

 Career

 Early years

 Anthoni was born to the family of the lawyer Väinö Ossian Anthoni (1868–1933).
 After graduating the University of Helsinki in 1927, Anthoni worked as a lensmann (Finnish: ″nimismies″) in the Kymenlaakso region.
 In 1933, he was appointed the police director of the Uusimaa Province.

 Wartime

 In February 1941, Anthoni became the director of the State Police.
 As Finland joined the war in June 1941, Germany started pressing the Finnish government to deport the refugees who had fled to Finland after the 1938 Anschluss.

 In April 1942, Anthoni visited Berlin where he discussed with Heinrich Müller, Friedrich Panzinger and Adolf Eichmann over the ″Final Solution″ plan concerning the Jews of Finland.
 Gestapo asked them to be handed over to the German authorities, which Anthoni reacted positively.
 He made a verbal agreement on expelling all German refugees Finland saw as ″unwanted element″.
 The agreement also included Russian POWs of Jewish origin.

 Although the Finnish government refused transferring its own Jewish citizens, Anthoni's trip caused a mass deportation of ″disagreeable aliens″ in June 1942.
 Among the deported were two German-born Jews.
 The matter was also discussed on Heinrich Himmler's visit to Finland in the late summer of 1942.
 The Minister of Interior Toivo Horelli and Anthony soon made a classified decision on the deportation of 27 refugees, of whom 8 were Jews.
 On 8 November 1942, the deported were shipped to the Estonian capital Tallinn and handed over to the Gestapo.
 According to the documents found in the Estonian state archives, the Jews were killed just two days later.
 The intention was to deport all Jewish refugees but the plan was revealed.
 After the intervention of the Social Democratic cabinet members Väinö Tanner and K.-A. Fagerholm the deportations were stopped.

 In late 1942, Anthoni asked Horelli to make a requisition for awarding the SS commander Martin Sandberger with the Order of the White Rose of Finland.
 Sandberger was the commander of the Sicherheitspolizei and Sicherheitsdienst in Estonia.